nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/03-defining-clades.md

         """
 ```

-Note that in the input I have `clades = rules.clades.output.clade_data` and in the `--node-data` flag I have an argument `{input.clades}`.
+Note that in the input we have `clades = rules.clades.output.clade_data` and in the `--node-data` flag, we have an argument `{input.clades}`.

 **Important**: You may have to edit the names depending on how you named your rules, your inputs, and your outputs.
-For example, in the `export` rule above, I have a line that says `clades = rules.clades.output.clade_data`.
-This is formatted this way because I have a rule called `clades` and the output from that rule is called `clade_data`.
-However, if my rule had been called something different, say `label_clades_on_my_tree`, then the referenced file would have to be labelled `rules.label_clades_on_my_tree.output.clade_data`.
+For example, in the `export` rule above, we have a line that says `clades = rules.clades.output.clade_data`.
+This is formatted this way because we have a rule called `clades` and the output from that rule is called `clade_data`.
+However if our rule had been called something different, say `label_clades_on_my_tree`, then the referenced file would have to be labelled `rules.label_clades_on_my_tree.output.clade_data`.
 This is also true for however you name the output files.